 33. Foot release lever: A small lever on the back of the ankle of the presser foot that releases the foot.
 This allows you to change out your feet.

 34. Presser foot: Feet that when attached to the machine allow you to do different techniques.
 Such as, ruffler, gathering foot, blind-hem foot or ¼" piecing foot.

 35. Feed dogs: A set of metal teeth that grab the fabric and feed it

 36. Needle plate/Stitch Plate: The flat metal piece below the presser foot.
-It has opening for the feed-dogs, measurement markings for your seam allowance and an opening for the needle to pass down into the bobbin housing.
-The stitch plate is removable to allow you to clean out lint.
+It has opening for the feed-dogs, measurement markings for your seam allowance, and an opening for the needle to pass down into the bobbin housing.
+The stitch plate is removable to allow you to clean out the lint.

 37. Bobbin cover release button: The release catch that allows the bobbin cover to be removed or closed into place.

-38. Foot control: Just like the pedal in your car, your sewing machine pedal allows you to control the speed at which your machine operates at. the harder you push down the faster the machine will go.
-Keep in mind, just like in a car, the faster you go the harder it is to control.
+38. Foot control: Just like the pedal in your car, your sewing machine pedal allows you to control the speed at which your machine operates.
+The harder you push down, the faster the machine will go.
+Remember, just like in a car, the faster you go, the harder it is to control.

 Your owner's manual usually includes a diagram of your machine and sometimes a description.
 I suggest keeping your owner's manual near your machine or at least where it is accessible while you are learning to sew.